Robotic and open inguinal hernia repairs.

 The Da Vinci Robot systems have been in production for quite a few years but their widespread introduction in the US and Europe has made them available for use in abdominal wall surgery.
 This system has the enormous advantage of superb optics allowing very accurate dissection of the groin from within the abdominal cavity minimizing the risk of damage to nerves, vessels and the other cord structures.
 In addition the highly mobile and super-articulated instruments enable very accurate dissection and fixation of the biodimensional mesh in place.
 The abdominal wall lining can then easily be closed with a suture which entirely covers the mesh and minimizes the risk of the bowel sticking to the mesh, a rare but dreaded complication in conventional laparoscopic surgery.

-This form of treatment of inguinal hernias is already available at the Chelsea and Westminster Hospital and I intend to start this imminently at the Cleveland Clinic London.
+This form of treatment of inguinal, femoral and umbilical hernias is available at the Cleveland Clinic London and at Chelsea and Westminster Hospital.
 Do not hesitate to contact us if this is something of interest to you which can be done as a day-case.